TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 ### Cutting Through the Noise

-Haskell error messages get verbose *quickly*.
+Haskell error messages get verbose *fast*.
 Each error produces a lot of noise.

 Haskell errors are verbose because they try to present all the information you'd need in a vacuum.
 Most error messages will have several parts giving distinct information, like:

- * the error itself
+ * The error itself.
- * additional context about the error
+ * Additional context about the error.
- * steps to identify which part of the code caused the error
+ * Steps to identify which part of the code caused the error.
- * suggestions for how to fix the error
+ * Suggestions for how to fix the error.

 Here's a simple type error message from one of my projects with its three distinct parts highlighted in different colors: